 Senator Tony Lourey

 Lourey is a 1985 graduate of Askov High School in Askov, Minnesota.
-He received a B.A. in philosophy from the University of Minnesota.
-He is currently attending law school at Hamline University, with a focus on labor law and public policy.
+He received a B.A. in philosophy from the University of Minnesota and his J.D. from then-William Mitchell College of Law, where he focused on labor law and public policy.
 Lourey has worked as a public policy consultant, assisting county and state governments nationwide in finding ways to finance their health and human services programs.
-Upon election to the Senate, Lourey decided to discontinue his consulting business to dedicate himself fully to his senatorial duties, Lourey operates a small beef farm and teaches a course at the University of Minnesota’s school of public health.
+Upon election to the Minnesota Senate, Lourey decided to discontinue his consulting business.
+In addition to his senatorial duties, Lourey operates a small beef farm and teaches a course at the University of Minnesota’s school of public health.

-Tony and Marlana have been married for 14 years and have three children: Chelsea, Stuart and Colton.
-They reside in Kerrick on a small farm just around the corner from where Tony was raised.
-In his spare time, Lourey enjoys hunting, fishing, distance running, and motorcycling.
+Lourey has been happily married to his wife, Marlana, for 25 years and have three children: Chelsea, Stuart and Colton.
+They reside in Kerrick just around the corner from where he was raised.
+In his spare time, Lourey enjoys hunting, distance running, motorcycling, and building cars.